 A middle-aged organizer from New York got ahead of the parade that had started without her.
 Mrs. Mary Scully — described as a “jolly feminine agitator” and “a scream for fun” – helped the Warner Corset Company women bargain with management.
 After three days, they got all they wanted.
 Scully then tried to organize workers at other factories.

 The Warner women’s success led to the tumultuous events of August 20.

 Another Bridgeport company, Bryant Electric, had given male workers the eight hour day, but women were still working 60 hour weeks.
 On Aug.
 20, 500 women and a few men walked off their jobs at Bryant without making any demands.
 The company tried to ignore them.
 But then two other companies threatened by strikes – the Turnbull Company and the Wolverine Motor Company – gave in to their workers’ demands.

 Two hours after the Bryant Co. workers walked out, the Star Shirt Company workers struck.
 Work then stopped at the Connecticut Electric Manufacturing Co., the Electric Cable Co. and the Crawford Laundry.
 The Bryant workers came back and demanded the eight hour day.
 The Salts Textile Company workers walked off the job.

 Then the women at the Remington Arms Factory joined the strike.
-An exasperated Scully tried to persuade them to go back to work.
+Scully had started to organize them.
+Exasperated by the walkout, she tried to persuade them to go back to work.
 “I cannot have more than one strike at a time,” she said.
-“If you want the eight-hour day, just wait until I can get it for you the right way.“
+“If you want the eight hour day, just wait until I can get it for you the right way.“

 By the end of September, the majority of the strikes were settled, with employers generally agreeing to shorter workweeks, time-and-a-half for overtime, higher base pay and double time for Sunday.
 Many employers made concessions before the workers went on strike.
 The jubilant workers celebrated their victory with a parade, floats and a steamer excursion.